 Step 5 fact: In the UK natural gas has almost run out, so it is imported from further away

-Step 7 fact: 10% of electricity wasted along metal pylons
+Step 7 fact: 10% of electricity is wasted along metal pylons

-Step 8 fact: 9-16% of the electricity consumed in homes is used to power devices left on standby
+Step 8 fact: 9-16% of the electricity consumed in homes is used to power devices left on standby.
+What a waste!

 Any time fact: The Arctic is estimated to hold the world's largest remaining untapped gas reserves

-Any time fact: Permafrost is the frozen layer of soil in the ground of the tundra which is melting as a result of climate change

-Any time fact: Melted water and rainfall to soak right through the soil so there is less water sources for the animals

-Any time fact: Some scientists believe that at this rate the Arctic could be ice-free by 2030 or even earlier
+Any time fact: Permafrost is the frozen layer of soil in the ground of the tundra; it is melting because of climate change.
+Melted water and rainfall then soaks right through the soil so there are less water soruces for the animals.Any time fact: Some scientists believe that at this rate the Arctic could be ice-free by 2030 or even earlier!

 Ocean

-Step 12 fact: Methane is 23 times more harmful to the environment than carbon Any time fact: London alone drinks 2 million plastic bottles of water daily (and that’s just water!)
+Step 12 fact: Methane is 23 times more harmful to the environment than carbon.

+Any time fact: London alone drinks 2 million plastic bottles of water daily (and that’s just water!)

-Any time fact: Warming of the seas is causing animal to move to cooler waters, and coral bleaching Any time fact: More CO2 is being absorbed by the ocean and a chemical reaction occurs, making the ocean more acidic Any time fact: Acidic oceans are less saturated with calcium carbonate, which is used to produce/maintain shells of crabs, mussels and clams
+Any time fact: Warming of the seas is causing coral to bleach and animals to move to cooler waters.

+Any time fact: The ocean is absorbing more CO2 making the ocean more acidic.
+Acidic oceans have less calcium carbonate, which is used to produce/maintain shells of crabs, mussels and clams.

 Rainforest

-Step 1 fact: Mining takes place in, and destroys rainforests
+Step 1 fact: Mining takes place in rainforest and results in their destruction.

 Step 1 fact: When trees are cut down the carbon they store is released into the atmosphere

-Step 9 fact: 80% of the carbon footprint of a phone happened before it’s turned on for the first time
+Step 9 fact: 80% of a phone’s carbon footprint happened before you turned it on for the first time.

-Any time fact: Temperatures increasing and a lack of rainfall cause a drought

-Any time fact: The drought causes forest fires, and the burning of the trees releases more carbon into the atmosphere
+Any time fact: Temperatures increasing and a lack of rainfall can cause drought in a rainforest..
+This can lead to forest fires, which then releases more carbon into the atmosphere.

 British Countryside

 Step 2 fact: Carbon is also released when electricity is generated to produce pesticides